A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Numerical simulations

 The names of the runs that do not account for the relative star-gas motion have the suffix \textsf{NoRelMotion}.
 If gas particles are allowed to be kicked more than once in a single time-step in the kinetic feedback, then the name has the suffix \textsf{MulKicks}.
 The runs using the temperature-density criterion for star formation have the suffix \textsf{TempDens}; if this suffix is not present, the run uses the default, gravitational instability criterion.
-All runs in this work are summarised in Table \ref{tab:runs}.
+All simulations in this work were run for 1 Gyr and are summarised in Table \ref{tab:runs}.